AndreiaCanadas/anchor-escrow-q3-2025/README.md

 # Anchor Escrow Q3 2025

-This program implements an escrow contract compatible with both SPL Token and SPL Token 2022, utilizing the TokenInterface for flexibility.
+This program implements an escrow contract compatible with both SPL Token and SPL Token 2022, using the TokenInterface for flexibility.

 A maker creates an escrow by depositing a specified amount (`amount_a`) of tokens of type `mint_a` into a secure vault.
 In return, the maker requests a certain amount (`amount_b`) of tokens of type `mint_b`.
 Any taker can fulfill the escrow by providing the required `mint_b` tokens, upon which they will atomically receive the vaulted `mint_a` tokens in exchange.
 Note: In this implementation, both tokens must be issued by the same token program.
 If you want an example that can have token swap from different programs, see: https://github.com/AndreiaCanadas/anchor-escrow-interface.